tfry-git/EmbAJAX/README.md

 However, please note, that there is _no_ guarantee that upcoming versions of this library remain 100% compatible with the current version.
 I'll try not to break things _except_ when there is a good reason to.

+For details on what has been changed, refer to [ChangeLog.md].

 ### Supported elements / features

 These controls / elements are supported as of now: